 - Resurrective Immortality: As a god, he has this.
 He's died at least a few times by Gandharva's hands in the past.

 - Single-Target Sexuality: He's "betrothed" to a human, meaning that her soul will constantly be reincarnated—currently in the form of Brilith.
 This has been a constant source of grief, seeing as how it never ends well for either of them, but he still can't let go of her.
+Note that this only will only keep happening as long as both sides still love each other; if remaining in love with someone for billions of years doesn't make you this, nothing does.

 - Tragic Bromance: What his relationship with Gandharva was shaping up to be, at least at first.
 Him being a god and Gandharva being a nastika - and a king, at that - made it difficult for said bromance to even exist at first.
 Their allegiances at the present time also put them at odds, no matter how clear it is that neither wants things to be the way they are.
 Gandharva finally making up his mind in season three may put them on the road to avert it, if he manages to truly earn Agni's trust.